IPL Ticket

 How Can We Help

 TATA AIG covers your medical expenses for hospitalisation and treatment due to a road accident.
-If you are still hospitalised when your return date is nearing the policy expiry date and evacuation is not advised, we will continue to cover your in-patient treatment care until discharge or for up to 60 days after policy expiry, whichever is earlier.
+If you are still hospitalised when your return date is nearing the policy expiry date, and evacuation is not advised, we will continue to cover your in-patient treatment care until discharge or for up to 60 days after policy expiry, whichever is earlier.

-Scenario 7: Caused Property Damage at Airbnb in Penang
+Scenario 7: Caused Property Damage in Penang

 You accidentally left the electric stove on in your Airbnb in Penang, causing minor fire damage.
 The host demanded compensation for the property damage.